Davidggrigoryan/AI-Agents/README.md

-# AI Agent Manager GUI
+# AI Agent Control Panel

-This project provides a minimal Tkinter-based GUI to manage simple AI agents.
+This project provides a Tkinter-based control panel to manage simple AI agents and their tasks.

 ## Usage